 Trends In Diversity Marketing

-With 2019, there have been several trends within the marketing industry that have emerged and taken consumer industries by storm.
+By 2021, there will be several trends within the marketing industry that have emerged and taken consumer industries by storm.
 These have changed the way brands market themselves and have altered the manner in which people respond to marketing campaigns.
 Here are some of the trends that have become prominent over the past few months:

 1. Ethnic Influencers

 One of the biggest changes in marketing that have surfaced over the past few months is Ethnic Influencers.
 In the past, consumer bases have always remarked about the use of predominantly white men and women for the marketing of their products.
-This is something that is not only prevalent in the United States, but around the world.
-Brands who wanted to implement diversity marketing decided to not limit their model choices, but instead hire ethnic influencers.
+This is something that is not only prevalent in the United States but around the world.
+Brands that wanted to implement diversity marketing decided not to limit their model choices but instead hire ethnic influencers.
 This led to there being a more diverse set of faces in a number of prominent advertising and marketing campaigns.

 2. Conversation Changers